Callidus2000/SecretManagement.NetwrixPasswordSecure/README.md

 ## Limitations
-* The module works on the ADOM level as this is the only permission set I've been granted
 * Maybe there are some inconsistencies in the docs, which may result in a mere copy/paste marathon from my other projects

 <!-- LICENSE -->
 ## License

 Distributed under the GNU GENERAL PUBLIC LICENSE version 3.
 See `LICENSE.md` for more information.

 <!-- CONTACT -->
 ## Contact